Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 Things to know

 • Some outhouse is situated in the middle of a rocky field that takes around 5 minutes to reach.
-The field has uneven terrain with piles and ruts, making it a challenge to navigate in the darkness, especially when nature calls at night.
+The field has uneven terrain with piles and ruts, making it a challenge to navigate in the darkness.

 • You will need to bring your own light source if you plan on using the toilets after dark.

-• The toilets on the Inca Trail are not the typical seated variety, but rather a floor toilets that require a squatting position.
-It’s advisable to prepare your leg muscles by practicing squats beforehand.
+• The toilets on the Inca Trail are not the typical seated variety, but rather floor toilets that require a squatting position.

-• Restrooms on the Inca Trail may not have any lighting, so it’s a good idea to bring a headlamp or flashlight with you for nighttime bathroom trips.
+• Restrooms on the Inca Trail may not have any lighting, so it’s a good idea to bring a headlamp or flashlight.

-• While some travel companies may provide portable toilets at campsites and lunch stops, it’s important to note that squat toilets are still the norm along the Inca Trail.
+• While some travel companies may provide portable toilets at campsites, squat toilets are still the norm along the trail.

-• There are no toilets available at the Dead Woman Pass on the Inca Trail.
-If you plan to wait for your group or friends at this location, you will need to find a spot in nature to relieve yourself.
+• There are no toilets available at the Dead Woman Pass.
+You will need to find a spot in nature to relieve yourself.

 It’s important to keep in mind that in Peru and other South American countries, it’s customary to dispose of toilet paper in a bin rather than flushing it down the toilet.
-This applies to all types of restrooms, including those found in hotels, restaurants, and public facilities for both men and women.
-So, be sure to look for a bin near the toilet and dispose of your used toilet paper there instead of flushing it.
-This practice is common in many parts of the world, and it helps to prevent clogging and other plumbing issues.
+This applies to all types of restrooms, including those found in hotels and restaurants.
+This practice helps to prevent clogging and other plumbing issues.

 As you trek along the Inca Trail, you will find occasional toilet blocks scattered along the way, discreetly tucked away from the trail.
-However, they are not very common, so if you’re in urgent need and cannot wait, your only option will be to relieve yourself behind a bush.
+However, they are not very common, so if you’re in urgent need, your only option will be to relieve yourself behind a bush.
 Most camping sites offer some type of restroom facility, but the quality may vary.
-Depending on the path you take, the nearest toilet might be in a nearby local house, and during lunchtime, your guide will usually lead you to a toilet block.

 llulluchapampa bathrooms in inca trail